The downside of the solar energy boom: Installed doesn't mean ready for operation – beware of “turnkey systems” – Creative image: Xpert.Digital

 The refusal of local electricians has several reasons:

-As already mentioned, the issue of liability plays a central role.
-The person who connects a solar system to the grid also assumes a certain responsibility for its proper functioning.
-Even if the customer chooses not to make a warranty claim, electricians are legally obliged to ensure that the system complies with applicable standards.
+As already mentioned, liability plays a central role.
+Anyone who connects a solar power system to the grid also assumes a certain responsibility for its proper functioning.
+Even if the customer waives warranty claims, electricians are legally obligated to ensure that the system complies with applicable standards.

 Economic reasons

-For many electrical companies, it is simply economically uninteresting to simply connect a third-party system.
-They often prefer to carry out the entire installation process - from building the modules to final commissioning - as this allows them to maximize their margins.
+For many electrical companies, simply connecting a third-party system is not economically viable.
+They often prefer to handle the entire installation process – from assembling the modules to final commissioning – as this allows them to maximize their profit margins.

 What can customers do?

-In order to avoid or at least mitigate these problems, customers should take a few important steps in advance:
+To avoid or at least mitigate these problems, customers should take some important steps in advance:

 1. Early planning

-It is crucial to ensure before installation begins that a qualified electrician is available and ready to accept the system and connect it to the grid.
+It is crucial to ensure, even before installation begins, that a qualified electrician is available and ready to inspect and connect the system to the grid.
 Ideally, this step should be clarified with the installer when the contract is signed.

 2. Transparent communication

-Clear agreements between the installer and the electrician are essential.
-Both parties should know exactly who is responsible for which tasks and when which steps need to be carried out.
+Clear communication between the plumber and the electrician is essential.
+Both parties should know exactly who is responsible for which tasks and when each step needs to be carried out.
 Open communication can prevent many misunderstandings and ensure that everyone involved is on the same page.

 3. Alternative solutions

-In some cases it may make sense to commission specialized service providers who focus exclusively on the acceptance and commissioning of solar systems.
-These companies often have the necessary expertise and certifications, allowing them to work faster and more efficiently than general electrical contractors.
+In some cases, it can be advantageous to engage specialized service providers who focus exclusively on the acceptance testing and commissioning of solar power systems.
+These companies often possess the necessary expertise and certifications, enabling them to work faster and more efficiently than general electrical contractors.

-In addition, there are now also providers of complete solutions for solar systems - from the first consultation to the final commissioning, including all necessary approvals and acceptances by the network operator.
+In addition, there are now also providers of complete solutions for solar power systems – from the initial consultation to the final commissioning, including all necessary permits and approvals by the grid operator.

-The development of solar systems in Germany undoubtedly offers enormous opportunities for a sustainable energy future.
-By using renewable energies, both private households and companies can significantly reduce their CO₂ footprint while saving energy costs in the long term.
+The development of solar power systems in Germany undoubtedly offers enormous opportunities for a sustainable energy future.
+By using renewable energies, both private households and businesses can significantly reduce their carbon footprint and simultaneously save on energy costs in the long term.

-Nevertheless, practice shows again and again: a successful installation alone is not enough - smooth commissioning of the system is also crucial.
-Without early planning and clear agreements between the installer and electrician, there is a risk of delays and additional costs.
+However, practical experience repeatedly shows that a successful installation alone is not enough – a smooth commissioning of the system is also crucial.
+Without early planning and clear agreements between the installer and electrician, delays and additional costs are likely.

-Anyone who decides to buy a solar system should not just pay attention to the price or be blinded by promises such as “turnkey”.
-Rather, it is important to ensure that all necessary steps for commissioning are planned in good time - this is the only way to exploit the full potential of a solar power system.
+Anyone deciding to purchase a solar power system should therefore not only focus on the price or be dazzled by promises like "turnkey" solutions.
+Rather, it is essential to ensure that all necessary steps for commissioning are planned in a timely manner – only then can the full potential of a solar power system be realized.

-Ultimately, one thing remains clear: the path to owning your own solar system may be associated with a few hurdles - but those who master these challenges or prevent them through careful planning will be able to benefit from the advantages in the long term.
+Ultimately, it should be noted that the path to owning your own solar power system may involve some hurdles – but those who master these challenges or prevent them through careful planning will be able to benefit from the advantages in the long term.

 Suitable for: